jkulawik/blog/_drafts/discord-alternative.md

 ---
 layout: post
 title:  "The futile quest for a Discord alternative"
-subtitle: "Your friends won't make the switch anyway but oh well"
+# subtitle: "Your friends won't make the switch anyway but oh well"
 tags: [software]
 ---

 Come with me on the fruitless journey of trying to find a Discord alternative.
-Preferably free and open source; the option of self-hosting is welcome.
+Preferably free and open source; self-hosting is welcome.

-I mostly use Discord for interacting with small groups of friends and briefly interacting with larger communities, which are the use-cases I had in mind while evaluating the apps here.
+### The rationale

-The rationale for moving away from Discord is as follows:
+The reasons for moving away from Discord are several.

-* Discord can do what it wants with our data, and it already shows its mindset by not letting you bulk delete your messages and refusing to delete them along with your account (deleting your account only anonymizes your account, while its message history remains)
+* Discord can do what it wants with our data.
+The company already shows its mindset by not letting you bulk delete your messages and refusing to delete them along with your account;
+instead the account is anonymized and its message history remains.

 * Discord has existed for almost 10 years and will be ramping up its monetization sooner rather than later.
 Just recently it was announced that the app would start integrating ads, although this has been fairly limited so far.

-* There have been talks of Discord getting sold off to Microsoft in the past
+* There have been talks of Discord getting sold off to Microsoft in the past.
+Getting bought by any large corporation is not good news for the future of any app.
+As to why that is, maybe I will write another blog post about this someday.
+For now look no further than how the code editor Atom was sunset in favor of VS Code after Microsoft acquired Github, the creators of the app.

-* Honestly I don't want to pay a decent chunk of money to be able to use custom emojis anywhere I want, or in order to raise their limit
+* Honestly I don't want to pay a decent chunk of money to be able to use custom emojis anywhere I want, or in order to raise their limit.
+At the moment the price is alright, but it has fluctuated a lot in the past when Discord shifted around the available plans.

-In other words, my search stems from future-proofing, data privacy paranoia and annoyance with emoji limitations.
+In short, my search for a Discord alternative stems from future-proofing, data privacy paranoia and annoyance with emoji limitations.
 There's also the minor gripe of sound missing from screen sharing on Linux, an issue which has been around for years and nothing is being done about it.

+### Challenges and criteria

+I mostly use Discord for interacting with small groups of friends and briefly interacting with larger communities, which are the use-cases I had in mind while evaluating the apps here.

+The more I researched for this article, the more I realised how stupidly good Discord is on many fronts; not only features, but how much it offers for free, how accessible it is, and its availability on many platforms.
-Finding an alternative to the powerhouse that Discord is comes with a set of tough challenges:
+As such, finding an alternative comes with a set of tough challenges:

-* Convincing other users to start using something else, but that's a whole other can of worms.
+* Feature parity.
-* Discord has a large set of features and usually *something* will be missing from the alternatives.
+Discord has a large set of features and usually *something* will be missing from the alternatives.
-Some notable features that I realized I took for granted:
+Some notable ones that I realized I took for granted:
   * Screen sharing
   * The reply feature (i.e. indicate which message you're replying to)
   * Rich presence (i.e. embedding thumbnails and blurbs from links).
   YouTube embeds well in most apps, but other stuff not as often (e.g. tweets).

+* Pricing.
+My ideal candidate would be free and open-source, like Linux, Blender or GIMP.
+While I won't deny I'm a bit of a cheap bastard,
+I just don't want to deal with pricing changes and being left at the mercy of some executive chasing the bottom-line.

+* Self-hosting and privacy vs accessibility.
+Self-hosting puts you in control of your data (and notably also the data of the people who use your server), but at the same time often comes with hurdles.
+Getting a server to run can be technically involved to the point of stopping you from using the app altogether.
+On top of that, server administration comes with its own set of woes, like update issues.

+* Self-hosting vs. interconnectivity.
+Many apps are partially (TeamSpeak) or fully centralized (Discord), which lets you interact with any "server".
+Self-hosted servers typically don't have this though.
+The feature of enabling interactions between self-hosted servers is called federation;
+it is pretty much the ideal (but rare) balance between data ownership and openness.

 * How good the mobile versions of the apps are, if there is one at all.
-This is however the last thing I consider, as most apps fail other basic criteria
+This is however the last thing I consider, as most apps fail other fundamental criteria.

-* Privacy and accessibility are usually a trade-off.
-Apps with self-hosting tend to be business oriented and apps which offer free registration vary with their privacy, which often cannot be easily discerned.
+There's also the issue of convincing other users to start using something new, but that's a whole other can of worms.

 ---
 ## Texting apps